KnowledgeForwardSolutions/CheckDigits.Net/README_Annotations.md

 ### Check Digit Attributes with Masks

-Some, but not all, check digit algorithms support the use of an `ICheckDigitMask` to validate values that have been formatted with additional characters to increase human readability.
-For example, a credit card number that has been formatted with spaces, '1234 5678 9012 3456'.
-The `ICheckDigitMask` is used to specify which characters should be ignored when performing the check digit validation.
-Currently, the only algorithm that supports check digit masks is the Luhn algorithm, but additional algorithms will be added in the future.
+There are cases where values being validated may include formatting characters that should be ignored when performing check digit validation (for example, a credit card number that has been formatted with spaces, '1234 5678 9012 3456').
+CheckDigits.Net supports this scenario through the use of check digit masks.
+An algorithm that supports check digit masks implements the `ICheckDigitMaskableAlgorithm` interface which extends `ICheckDigitAlgorithm` to indicate that it can work with masks (currently, only the Luhn algorithm does so, but additional algorithms will be added in the future).

-To use a check digit mask, create a class that implements the `ICheckDigitMask` interface (defined in the CheckDigits.Net namespace) and then include that class name as a type parameter to the masked check digit attribute.
-Note that the class that implements `ICheckDigitMask` must have a parameterless constructor.
+To use a check digit mask, create a class that implements the `ICheckDigitMask` interface (defined in the CheckDigits.Net namespace).
+As with the algorithm class, the class that implements `ICheckDigitMask` must have a parameterless constructor and must be stateless and thread-safe.

+Then, use the [MaskedCheckDigit<TAlgorithm, TMask>] attribute to decorate a model property.
 For example:

 ```csharp
 // Excludes every 5th character, allowing for spaces or dashes in credit card numbers.